- Courses and Registration

 Exceptions to the 6-course drop limit may be granted based on the following:

-Students may petition to drop more than the 6-course limit, or to drop a course and not have the drop count against the 6-course limit.
-These petitions will be reviewed by the Vice Provost for Academic Analytics and Operations.
+These petitions will be reviewed by the Registrar.
 The following circumstances will not be considered valid reasons for requesting an exception to the 6-course drop limit policy:

 To request an exception, this form must be submitted with supporting documentation.